Pitmairen/selection-search/README.md

 ## Changelog

+*0.8.29*
+- Added option to enable auto activator in inputs and textareas

 *0.8.28*
 - Some improvements to the save button on the options page
 - Auto close search engine options popup on options page when clicking outside page